CEGE Department Scholarships

 Theodore V. Galambos Scholarship

-Ted and Barbara Galambos, and their friends and colleagues, established this fund to honor Ted's contributions to the U of M's Department of Civil Engineering and its structural engineering program.
+Ted and Barbara Galambos, along with their friends and colleagues, established this fund to honor Ted's contributions to the University of Minnesota's Department of Civil, Environmental, and Geo- Engineering and its structural engineering program.
 It funds scholarships for undergraduate civil engineering students.

 The ACAA Educational Foundation intends to award two students interested in advancing the beneficial use of coal combustion products.
 One $5,000 award and one $2,500 award will recognize outstanding students from an accredited program in the United States.
 The awards will be based on essays, coursework, academic credentials, recommendations and a demonstrated interest in the utilization of coal combustion products.